Kuwaiti oil fires: Damage to coastline and soil

 A 2008 picture of the mummified remains of a bird, encrusted within the top hard layer of a dry oil lake in the Kuwaiti desert.

 Although scenarios that predicted long-lasting environmental impacts on a global atmospheric level due to the burning oil sources did not transpire, long-lasting ground level oil spill impacts were detrimental to the environment regionally.

 Forty-six oil wells are estimated to have gushed, and before efforts to cap them began, they were releasing approximately 300,000–400,000 barrels of oil per day, with the last gusher being capped occurring in the latter days of October 1991.

 The Kuwaiti Oil Minister estimated between twenty-five and fifty million barrels of unburned oil from damaged facilities pooled to create approximately 300 oil lakes, that contaminated around 40 million tons of sand and earth.
 The mixture of desert sand, unignited oil spilled and soot generated by the burning oil wells formed layers of hard "tarcrete", which covered nearly five percent of Kuwait's land mass.

 Cleaning efforts were led by the Kuwait Institute for Scientific Research and the Arab Oil Co., who tested a number of technologies including the use of petroleum-degrading bacteria on the oil lakes.

 Vegetation in most of the contaminated areas adjoining the oil lakes began recovering by 1995, but the dry climate has also partially solidified some of the lakes.
 Over time the oil has continued to sink into the sand, with potential consequences for Kuwait's small groundwater resources.

 The land based Kuwaiti oil spill surpassed the Lakeview Gusher, which spilled nine million barrels in 1910, as the largest oil spill in recorded history.

 Six to eight million barrels of oil were directly spilled into the Persian Gulf, which became known as the Gulf War oil spill.

 Documentaries

-The fires were the subject of a 1992 IMAX documentary film, Fires of Kuwait, which was nominated for an Academy Award.
+The fires were the subject of a 1992 documentary film, Fires of Kuwait, which was nominated for an Academy Award.
 The film includes footage of the Hungarian team using their jet turbine extinguisher.

 Lessons of Darkness is a 1992 film by director Werner Herzog that explores the ravaged oil fields of post-Gulf War Kuwait.

 Bechtel Corporation produced a short documentary titled Kuwait: Bringing Back the Sun that summarizes and focuses upon the fire fighting efforts, which were dubbed the Al-Awda (Arabic for "The Return") project.

 Peter V. Hobbs also narrated a short amateur documentary titled Kuwait Oil Fires that followed the University of Washington's Cloud and Aerosol Research Group as they flew through, around, and above the smoke clouds and took samples, measurements, and videos of them in their Convair C-131 aerial laboratory.